DimahAlthobaiti/Django-Server-Task/README.md

 In this task I used Django Framework with Python instead of XAMPP with PHP, external Postgresql instead of MySql.
 I made this on a local server and database.
+I also added a condition to not accept any negative number in Age field.

 This project is a simple Django web app that allows users to:
 - Submit name and age through a form.